Techgrounds-Cloud-9/cloud-9-karimtouzani24/03_Cloud_1/AWS_12_WAF.md

 Cost Optimization Pillar

 Cost optimization refers to the ability to avoid or eliminate unneeded expenses and resources.
+Use coste-effective resources, match supply with demand, increase expenditure awareness, optimize over time.

 • The ability to run systems to deliver business value at the lowest price point